joiqoo/luxolis_test/README.md

 # luxolis_test

-This template should help you setup, compile and build with the VUE3 project.
+This README should help you setup, compile and build with the VUE3 project.

 ## Recommended IDE Setup